AmbreSaintMarc/ReactCV/README.md

-# Getting starter with the project :
+# Getting started with the project :

 You'll need to make sure you have the latest react version